Skip to content ↓

 4. Identifying the sounds in words – for writing.

-There are seven groups of sounds each with six sounds in.
-Once a student has learnt the first six they are taught to blend these sounds together to spell and segment them in words to allow them to start on the Jolly Phonics Readers book levels.
-After the first six groups of sounds the books begin to include ‘tricky words’ which are those words which have unusual spellings and can’t be decoded using phonics knowledge.
+There are seven groups of sounds, each with six sounds in them.
+Once a student has learnt the first six, they are taught to blend these sounds together to spell and segment them into words to allow them to start on the Jolly Phonics Readers book levels.
+After the first six groups of sounds, the books begin to include ‘tricky words’, which are those words which have unusual spellings and can’t be decoded using phonics knowledge.

 Stage 3 – alternative spellings